DerpHerpenstein/etherweb-avime/readme.md

 This is the on chain site for Avime.
 Mint, Fuse and view your Avime and trait cards.

+Visit the on chain website with the etherweb portal: [avime.og](https://web.linagee.vision/og/avime.og)

 <!-- CONTACT -->
 ## Contact